raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Changes in v0.4

 Since a v0.4 release of the language is dependent on and had been blocked by a release of [LLVM 14](https://releases.llvm.org/14.0.0/docs/ReleaseNotes.html), it includes many new features in the language and complementary tools.
-Here are some major features of them.
+Here are major ones of them.

 ### The Perceus reference counting GC